Chapter 33:

 Darius looked ready to collapse.

-The yellow dragon cracked his knuckles, “Ah, Grabby, have you been withholding information again.
+The yellow dragon cracked his knuckles, “Ah, Grabby, have you been withholding information.
 What have I told you about being sneaky?”

-Before Grabby could respond, Darius rushed forward with blood frothing from his mouth.
-A spray of water in the shape of a circular saw broke itself into millions of tiny droplets against a violet aura.
+Before Grabby responded, Darius rushed forward with his mouth frothing blood.
+A circular saw spray broke itself into millions of tiny droplets against a violet aura.
 Punches from all three left fists bundled together.
-Flowing water jet from Zenobia powered them further.
-The attack landed true against an aura flexed before the yellow dragon’s suit covered abs.
+A flowing water jet from Zenobia powered them further.
+The attack landed true against the yellow dragon’s torso.
+It met a suspicious aura.
 Darius’ claws cracked as his scaled fingers snaped.

-A gentle golden hand brushed the battered side of a violet scaled muzzle then fondled his mane, “No worries, once this is all over, and it will be all over,” he looked to Grabby as his grip on Darius became more vicious, “We’ll get you back to your library.
+A gentle golden hand brushed the battered violet scaled muzzle, then fondled his mane, “No worries, once this is all over, and it will be all over,” he looked to Grabby as his grip on Darius became more vicious, “We’ll get you back to your library.
 I wouldn’t want your work to be disturbed because of this garbage.”

 Darius coughed blood, “You stole my family’s dignity.
 I won’t-”